15 Old Woods Ave.

 Dr. Whicker completed both her Master of Education Degree in Training & Development and her Doctorate of Education in Adult Learning at North Carolina State University.
 She began working in medical education in 1999 at Wake Forest University Baptist Medical Center where she stayed until she left her position as Training & Development Manager for Wake Forest University Physicians in 2004.
 In 2004, she moved to Duke University Medical Center where she worked in the Department of Pediatrics for 10 years.
 She moved from her position as Duke Pediatrics’ Director of Education Development in 2014 to join the Office of Continuing Professional Development (OCPD) at Carilion Clinic and the Virginia Tech Carilion School of Medicine where she is currently Director of OCPD, Faculty Development, and of TEACH (Teaching Excellence Academy for Collaborative Healthcare).

-Dr. Whicker is passionate about working within communities of practice to develop faculty and trainee in areas related to their roles as teachers, clinicians, researchers, and leaders.
+Dr. Whicker is passionate about working within communities of practice to develop faculty and trainees in areas related to their roles as teachers, clinicians, researchers, and leaders.